osuosl/cs312/source/slides/07_storage_kickstart.rst

 -------------------

 * Readings: Chapters 14-16 & 21 by Friday, Jan 29th
-* HW #2 will be assigned tomorrow or Wednesday (due date will be pushed back as well)
+* HW #2 will be assigned on Friday (due date will be pushed back as well)
 * Midterm #1:Hopefully graded and returned by Wed or Fri
 * Midterm #2: **DATE CHANGE: Mon, Feb 15**